Homepage

 1- Buy the most classic old fashioned round rice cooking in 20 minutes.
 Italian rices sold for risotto are perfect.

 2- Check how many people your paëllera can serve.
 Pour as many coffe cups as you can until you reach the rivets of the handles.
-Divide per two, this is the number of guests. (in other words, you need more or less 100 grs of rice per guest, but your paëlla will always be at its best when realized for the quantity required by the steel dish called paëllera.
+Divide per two, this is the number of guests.
+You need more or less 70 to 100 grs of rice per guest, but your paëlla will always be at its best when realized for the quantity required by the steel dish called paëllera.

 3- Prepare your fire and put a nice coat of olive oil on the bottom of the paëllera.
-Put 2 or 3 garlic teeth in the oil.
-Put your meet or fish cut in small parts in the oil and brown gently.
+Put a handful of garlic teeth in the oil.
+Put your meat or fish cut in small parts in the oil and brown gently.
 Add salt and paprika on the meat or fish.
 Be greedy with the meat or fish, the paëlla is a rice dish.
 The rice is the star.

 4- Add on this the content of a small size tin of peeled tomatoes cut in small pieces -pomodori pelati- Once the tomatoes are well hot and boiling, add the rest of vegetables.
 (Spinach leeves, small artichokes, green flat beens, red or green pepper).

 5- Once all this is well hot and boiling, add the required quantity of water divided in coffee cups.
-Season the water with salt, and safron.
-The best herb -if not the only suitable- is the rosemary (romero or romarin in Spanish or French).
+Season the water with salt, and saffron.
+The best herb -if not the only suitable- is the rosemary (romero in Spanish).
 Once all this is well hot and boiling, add the required number of rice as: number of water coffee cups divided by 2.
 Make regular crossed rows when pouring the rice.
-Equalize thouroughly and do not touch it anymore.
+Equalize thoroughly and do not touch it anymore.

 6- Leave it on gentle fire for 20 minutes.